 The SPG9000 is ideal for facilities that have a hybrid mix of IP-based equipment and SDI/analog equipment.
 SPG9000s can serve as PTP grandmasters for the facility’s time and synchronization source.
 PTP is distributed through the facility, and directly to IP-based devices.
 At the network edge, additional SPG9000 units (either standalone or paired in a primary/backup configuration with an ECO8000) can operate as PTP followers and lock to the active grandmaster.
 This reference is then used to generate analog sync and time code signals for SDI/analog equipment that uses a traditional genlock input.
 This system architecture ensures that all equipment in the facility is synchronized to the same time source.

 Test signal outputs of each SPG9000 can be configured to duplicate the same video test patterns to both IP and SDI outputs, or they can be configured to use separate test patterns.

 The SPG9000 offers a complete set of reference inputs and outputs, supporting a wide variety of system designs.
 The base configuration includes all the features of a complete sync pulse generator, and all options are licensed so that they can be purchased with the base unit or any time later to upgrade the system.

 The SPG9000 has multiple options for setting the internal clock reference (frequency and time-of-day).
 It can lock to a received GNSS signal, to another PTP grandmaster, or to another sync generator or an external atomic clock using the analog genlock input.

-The loop-through genlock input can lock to many different types of analog synchronization signals, including NTSC and PAL black burst, HD tri-level sync signals for all common 1080-line and 720-line frame rates and formats, and continuous wave (CW) signals at 10 MHz and other frequencies.
+The loop-through genlock input can lock to many different types of analog synchronization signals, including NTSC and PAL black burst, HD tri-level sync signals for all common 1080-line and 720-line frame rates and formats, and continuous wave (CW) signals at 10 MHz.